uhh-lt/SCoT/userGuide.md

 ![Clean new session](./images/new_session.png "New Session")

-He can either query the database or load an already existing graph from a json file.
+The user can either query the database or load an already existing graph from a json file.

 ### Rendering a Graph from the Database
 If the user wants to render a new graph from the database, he or she needs to specify some parameters.